cabasvert/cabasvert/packages/client/README.md

 ### Serve

-Run `npm run start`.
+Run `npm start`.

 ### Browser Builds

+#### Release build
-Run `npm run build`.

-The result is in `www/`.
+1. Run `npm run build-production`.
+The result will be in `www/`.

+2. Run `(cd www && http-server)`.

+#### Make a release and publish to GitHub

+Add `-p beta` (or `alpha`, or `rc`) to the `npm release` below if necessary.

+1. First, do a release build and check that everything runs smoothly.

+2. Run `npm release -- --dry-run` to dry run the release.

+3. Run `npm release`

+4. Run `git push --follow-tags`.

+5. Run `npm run publish-release` to publish to GitHub.

 ### Android Builds

 #### Debug Builds

-1. Run `ionic build --prod && ionic cap sync && ionic cap open android`.

-2. Build in Android Studio
+Run `npm run build-android-debug`.

-The result is in `android/builds/output/apk/`.
+The result will be in `android/app/build/outputs/apk/debug/`.

+To build and deploy on your device connected via USB, run `npm run install-android-debug`.

 #### Release Builds

-1. Configure the `android/release-signing.properties` file to include the release signing information:
+First, configure the `android/keystore.properties` file to include the release signing information:
 ```
 storeFile=<path-to>/.keystores/android-cabasvert.jks
 storeType=jks